QiaoranChelsea/PTCL/README.md

 #  Instructions for running

-You need to download SourcePos is from module Megaparsec.
+You need to download SourcePos from module Megaparsec.
 You should download it in your machine by typing

 $ cabal install megaparsec